Learning Outcomes

 This article has covered the following key knowledge points:

-• ADR is an umbrella term for several structured alternatives to litigation, especially mediation, arbitration, conciliation, and early neutral evaluation.
+- ADR is an umbrella term for several structured alternatives to litigation, especially mediation, arbitration, conciliation, expert determination, adjudication and early neutral evaluation.

-• Mediation is voluntary and focuses on party-driven settlement; arbitration leads to a binding third-party decision.
+- Mediation is voluntary and focuses on party-driven settlement; arbitration leads to a binding third-party decision with limited appeal rights.

-• Courts expect parties to consider ADR; unjustified refusal can result in costs consequences.
+- Courts expect parties to consider ADR; unjustified refusal or silence can result in costs consequences, and courts can stay proceedings for ADR where appropriate.

-• Solicitors must evaluate merits, risks, and client objectives before advising on ADR or settlement.
+- Solicitors must evaluate merits, risks, client objectives and non-legal impacts before advising on ADR or settlement.

-• Effective settlement strategy requires honest risk assessment and ongoing review as a case develops.
+- Effective settlement strategy requires honest risk assessment, ethical conduct, and ongoing review as a case develops.

 Key Terms and Concepts